 Section 1: Entity overview and resources

 Infrastructure Australia (IA) is a statutory authority established on 1 September 2014 following amendment of the Infrastructure Australia Act 2008.
 IA's primary role is to support the Australian Government's plan to build a strong and prosperous economy.
-This is to be done through the provision of high quality independent advice concerning nationally significant infrastructure.
+This is to be done through the provision of high quality independent advice concerning nationally significant infrastructure matters.
 This advice is for the Australian Government, and in turn, all levels of government, industry and stakeholders.

 In accordance with the outcome in Section 2 of this document, “Outcomes and Planned Performance”, IA is responsible for providing independent advice for: